Requirements

-To follow the steps in this quickstart, you’ll need:
+To follow the steps in this quickstart, you’ll need:- A Novu account.
+Sign up for free if you don’t have one yet

-To create a new Angular app, open a terminal or command prompt and run the following command:
+To create a new Angular app, open a terminal or command prompt and run the following command:my-app

 is the name of your new Angular app.
 This command will create a new Angular app with a basic file structure and all the necessary dependencies installed.